It's been 30 years since the death of Queen's Freddie Mercury and his birthplace has a museum dedicated to the singer.

-Catherine Marshall started her career as a hard news journalist in her native South Africa as a naive 20-year-old.
-More than two decades later the Sydney-based writer specialises in travel writing.
+Catherine Marshall started her career as a news journalist in her native South Africa three decades ago.
+Today, the Sydney-based writer specialises in travel writing.

 International travel is taken for granted as a rite of passage in Australia.

 Lizard Island is a research station for reef conservation, keeper of Aboriginal history, and a heavenly getaway.

 Thanks to the pandemic, Broome and beyond is attracting a new set of travellers in search of adventure.

 People in Broome have grown to love a population of snubfin dolphins that have settled right on their doorstep.

 Up on Cape York, it's hard to know where this country ends and the one next one begins.